Barracks ship: Subsequent use

 The United Kingdom used barracks ships to help garrison the Falkland Islands after it ousted the Argentinian occupation force in the 1982 Falklands War.
 The former car ferries MV St Edmund and TEV Rangatira were deployed to Port Stanley in 1982, and Rangatira stayed until September 1983.

 Rangatira is also an example of a civilian accommodation ship.
 She and another former ferry, MV Odysseus, housed workers who built an oil platform in Loch Kishorn in Scotland in 1977–1978, and Rangatira housed workers who built Sullom Voe Terminal in the Shetland Islands in 1978–1981.

 Post World War II USN use

-A large number of United States Navy barges survived World War II and continued to act in a support role.
+A large number of United States Navy barges survived World War II and continued to act in a support role as yard repair barges, some with berthing.
 Some were used by the "Brown Water Navy" of the United States during the Vietnam War as bases for specialized river boats.
-The barge YRBM-18 (later renamed to APL-55) received the Presidential Unit Citation for service during the Vietnam War from 6 December 1968 to 31 March 1969.
+The barge YRBM-18 (former APL-55) received the Presidential Unit Citation for service during the Vietnam War from 6 December 1968 to 31 March 1969.

 The following Yard Repair types have been created: